 A Word About Los Angeles Motorcycle Hit And Run Accidents From A Lawyer.

-Few tragedies remain more disconcerting than irresponsible drivers fleeing the scene of a motorcycle accident.
-In traffic laws, a hit-and-run is the act of causing a traffic accident and not stopping afterwards to exchange insurance and contact information.
-It is considered an additional crime on top of any other laws broken prior to fleeing the accident scene in most jurisdictions and venues.
-I am Michael Ehline, an award winning Los Angeles based motorcycle accident attorney.
-Below I am going to go into detail about statistics of being hurt while riding, your legal rights, duties and obligations in a motorcycle related hit and run accident in L.A.
+[Content Updated 04/14/2021] Few tragedies remain more disconcerting than irresponsible drivers fleeing the scene of a motorcycle accident.
+In traffic laws, a hit-and-run is an act of causing a traffic accident and not stopping afterward to exchange insurance and contact information.
+It is considered an additional crime on top of any other laws broken before fleeing the accident scene in most jurisdictions and venues.
+I am Michael Ehline, an award-winning Los Angeles-based motorcycle accident attorney.
+Below I will go into detail about statistics of being hurt while riding, your legal rights, duties, and obligations in a motorcycle-related hit and run accident in L.A.

 Table of Contents:

 - What are the classifications of hit and runs?

 - Duties of the driver at accident scenes.

 - Misdemeanor hit and run defined.

 - What are the main types of hits and runs?